jbqueru/tstd0hmg/README.md

 8 bits fit the Bresenham increment, and 7 bits is enough for the pixel count, with one bit to spare to mark the end of the frame.
 That all fits in 4 bytes.
+Jan 26 2025: The line data mentioned yesterday is enough to draw lines aligned on exact pixels, but not for partial pixels, which would potentially result in smoother animation (i.e. sub-pixel precision for the line positioning).
+The initial partial pixel count for Bresenham might therefore need to be stored as well, which would be a 5th byte per line.

 # What's in the package